 A Lack of Challenges

 Back in the 1960s, young people began to act rebelliously and dress counter-culturally.
 They were trying to find their identity, asking themselves the question, "Who am I?"
 Many went out into the wilderness area and lived in tents; some built log cabins and began to dress like their forefathers.
-The challenge for primitive survival was exciting.
-Men carved objects out of wood, women sewed and did the things their grandmothers and great-grandmothers did.
-They were trying to get back to the soil, to their roots, and to feel good about themselves-to have some challenges in fife.
+The challenge of primitive survival was exciting.
+Men carved objects out of wood, and women sewed and did the things their grandmothers and great-grandmothers did.
+They were trying to get back to the soil, to their roots, and to feel good about themselves -- to have some challenges in life.
 The vast majority of these were from affluent families.

 One reason why we have teenagers committing suicide is that there are no challenges for them.
 Everything comes too easily.
 If there are no challenges, life is not worth living.

 Peer pressure can tip the scales toward death.
-Young people can be cruel at times by what they say and, do.
+Young people can be cruel at times in what they say and do.
 We all want to be accepted by our peers and many resort to drugs, alcohol, and sex in order to obtain it.
-When acceptance and approval is not forthcoming, many lose the desire to live.
+When acceptance and approval are not forthcoming, many lose the desire to live.